an Dreams Come True? (Book One of the Cecily Taylor Series) by Krysten Lindsay Hager Contemporary YA fiction

 "Most teenage girls I know of develop a crush on a pop star or two.
 This book is perfect in bringing to fruition the imagination of millions.
 The book was really well done."-- Writing Pearls

 "I just loved the story and the love that built between Andrew and Cecily.
 I was hooked to the book from the start to the end." -Hasanthi's Book Blog – totalbooklover

 "I absolutely loved it and the love that grew between Cecily and Andrew was really pivotal and truly romantic.
 I think a lot of young girls will be able to relate to Cecily." -Janet Greaves

-Landry’s True Colors Series by Krysten Lindsay Hager True Colors (Book One in the Landry’s True Colors Series) is on sale for 99 cents in ebook format (on all the international Amazon sites) and has just released in paperback!
-Check out the first book that started Landry Albright’s journey into finding her real friends and her true self.
+Landry’s True Colors Series by Krysten Lindsay Hager True Colors (Book One in the Landry’s True Colors Series) is the first book that started Landry Albright’s journey into finding her real friends and her true self.